zopyx/zopyx.ipsumplone/README.rst

 Requirements
 ============

-* tested with Plone 4.X
+* tested with Plone 5.0 and Dexterity content (use ``zopyx.ipsumplone`` 0.2.X
+  for Archetypes-based content under Plone 4.X)

 Sources
 =======